 Douglas Holligan studied piano with Audrey Innes and Philip Fowke and is well known to audiences around Fife, Edinburgh and the Scottish Borders as a concerto soloist, solo performer and regular collaborator with a wide variety of instrumentalists/singers.
-He won many prizes for his playing and is a committed chamber musician, appearing with a variety of instrumentalists and singers (especially with the noted soprano, Madeleine Kearns).
+He won many prizes for his playing and is a committed chamber musician, appearing with a variety of instrumentalists and singers (especially with the noted soprano, Maddy Kearns).
 More recently, he has joined the St Andrews String Trio to form a Piano Quartet.
 Other collaborations have included orchestral work, featuring a performance of the Shostakovich Piano Concerto No.2.

 Douglas has also performed in Masterclasses with Martin Roscoe, Catherine Vickers, Leslie Howard, Murray McLachlan and Anton Voigt and is renowned for a musically sensitive approach, a particular love of the eighteenth-century repertoire and a special fondness for Russian music; he also works as a wedding and church organist.

 Douglas is also an alumnus of the University of St Andrews.